Or, why some well-educated feminists stay home.

 No universal solution

 There is no one-size-fits-all solution for balancing careers and families.
 No matter how a family handles it, there will be highs and lows.
 I make no judgment on any approach.
 There are many non-financial reasons why a person chooses to work, such as a vocation or for personal fulfillment.
 There may be times when a person chooses to work even though the income is not significant or is not needed.
-Our goal is to help our clients achieve their goals.
+Our goal with financial planning is to help our clients achieve their goals.
 No client has ever come to us with a goal of making and saving as much money as possible at all costs.
 There are always trade-offs to consider, and personal satisfaction depends on much more than income.
 What we try to do is help families understand their options and the financial implications of each one.